mike99mac/minimy-mike99mac/README.md

 # More documentation

-There is more documentation, written by the original author Ken Smith, here:[ https://github.com/mike99mac/minimy-mike99mac/tree/main/doc](https://github.com/ken-mycroft/minimy/tree/main/doc)
+There is more documentation, by the original author Ken Smith, here: https://github.com/ken-mycroft/minimy/tree/main/doc